cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstate.md

 **`-b (brief status)`**

 Optional.
-Display a brief summary of the state of the Greenplum Database system.
+Display a brief summary of the state of the Cloudberry Database system.
 This is the default option.

 **`-B parallel_processes`**